ubuntu/WSL/docs/tutorials/cloud-init.md

 ### Further Reading

-To know more about cloud-init support for WSL check out the [WSL data source reference in cloud-init's docs](https://cloudinit.readthedocs.io/en/latest/reference/datasources/wsl.html).
+To know more about cloud-init support for WSL check out the [WSL data source reference in cloud-init documentation](https://cloudinit.readthedocs.io/en/latest/reference/datasources/wsl.html).
-To learn more about cloud-init in general visit [cloud-init's official documentation](https://cloudinit.readthedocs.io/en/latest/index.html).
+To learn more about cloud-init in general visit [cloud-init official documentation](https://cloudinit.readthedocs.io/en/latest/index.html).